VaibhavRamoliya8/spotify-clone/README.md

-This is project based on spotify webplayer clone demo using css & html.
+This project based on spotify webplayer clone demo using css & html.